 - Traffic-to-conversion rate: This skips the middle step of the lead magnet and looks directly at how much traffic you saw from a podcast and the percentage that converted.
 This will give you an idea of how well that podcast drives traffic, turns it into leads, and converts leads into sales.

 Your traffic and conversion rates are only valuable if you put them to use; otherwise, they’re just numbers.
-However, once you start to pair these numbers with notions, you will start to see the most effective avenues for your podcasting efforts.
-When you began evaluating the ROI of podcasts, you’ll see the podcasts that drive traffic, leads and sales to your business.
+However, once you start to pair these numbers with patterns, you will start to see the most effective avenues for your podcasting efforts.
+When you begin evaluating the ROI of being a podcast guest, you’ll see which podcasts that drive traffic, leads, and sales to your business.

 Additionally, the lessons you learn from podcasting can also inform the content strategy you use with your own channels.
 If you know a topic has worked well to convert listeners on a podcast, there’s a good chance it would perform well on your own blog or social media.
 A podcast can help you amplify your message and get the word out to new audiences, but it can also serve as a proverbial test kitchen to identify the topics that result in the best ROI.

 Simply put, podcasts are an impactful addition to every marketing strategy.
 A few guest appearances can increase brand awareness and position you as an industry thought leader, while also helping you to refine your business and niche down in a way that is both meaningful and profitable.